 No. UT Mail Services does not have a process in place to properly refrigerate or store food related items.

 Of course!
-This is another benefit of the package locker program.
 Once received by the carrier, UT Mail Services will deliver packages directly to the locker locations on Saturday.
-Available pickup times on Saturdays will depend on when UT Mail Services receives carrier deliveries.
+Available pickup times on Saturdays depending on when UT Mail Services receives carrier deliveries.

-Any oversized or irregular-shaped packages that are unable to be placed in a locker unit will be delivered to the student’s residence hall.
-The University Housing staff will have access to the same package tracking software to notify the student they have a package to pickup.
+Any oversized or irregular-shaped packages that cannot fit in a locker unit will be delivered to the student’s residence hall.
+University Housing staff has access to the same package tracking software to notify students when they have a package to pick up.

-You will receive a confirmation email that includes a QR code and pin number for each package you receive.
-Simply follow the instructions on the smart locker kiosk using each confirmation email you received.
+You will receive a confirmation email with a QR code and PIN for each package you receive.
+Follow the instructions on the Smart Locker Kiosk using each confirmation email you received.

-Students with a disability can still retrieve packages from the lockers as long as they have registered with Student Disability Services (SDS) and give SDS permission to notify UT Mail Services.
-Packages will be placed in a locker that is accessible for the student.
-If the disability is such that a student is unable to retrieve a package from a locker, contact UT Mail Services at 865-974-6245.
+Students with a disability can still retrieve packages from the lockers if they have registered with Student Disability Services (SDS) and given SDS permission to notify UT Mail Services.
+Packages will be placed in a locker that is accessible to the student.
+If the disability is such that a student cannot retrieve a package from a locker, contact UT Mail Services at (865) 974-6245.

 UT Mail Services will contact you to determine if you wish to accept or reject the package.

 Yes, if you provide enough notice and the proper forwarding address, UT Mail Services will attempt to forward the package.
-Otherwise, it can be held if you are returning for spring semester, provided you have contacted UT Mail Services.
+Otherwise, we can hold it if you will return for the spring semester, provided you have contacted UT Mail Services.